 Removal (Deportation) Proceedings

-Representation in initial and final immigration court hearings.
+Our immigration litigation attorney help with representation in initial and final immigration court hearings.
 Our clients may be in removal proceedings because they are seeking political asylum, cancellation of removal, or a green card based on an approved petition.
-Our lawyers have dozens of years of combined experience with representing foreign nationals in removal proceedings, using the most current law and strategies to defend them from deportation.
+Our immigration litigation attorneys have dozens of years of combined experience with representing foreign nationals in removal proceedings, using the most current law and strategies to defend them from deportation.

 We prepare and prepare.
 We know the law as well as the judges do—often better.
 We educate the judges and the attorneys for the government on precisely why our client should not be removed from the United States.